Shopify/polaris/polaris.shopify.com/content/components/selection-and-input/setting-toggle.md

   - fileName: setting-toggle-with-child-content-only.tsx
     title: With child content only
     description: Setting toggles with child content only are supported for backward compatibility.
 Use the `title` and `description` props to name and describe the setting purpose instead of nesting these elements as `children`.
-  - fileName: setting-toggle-with-title-status-and-description.tsx
+  - fileName: setting-toggle-with-title-and-description.tsx
-    title: With title, status, and description
+    title: With title and description
     description: Use to allow merchants to toggle a setting that has an on or off state.
 Set the setting name on the `title` prop and set the `description` prop with the context merchants need to decide whether or not to enable the setting.
   - fileName: setting-toggle-with-all-of-its-elements.tsx
     title: With all of its elements